jfaithedu/nfc/backend/modules/nfc/README.md

 1. Initialize and configure the NFC reader hardware
 2. Continuously poll for NFC tag presence
-3. Read tag UID when detected
+3. Read tag UID and/or NDEF data (specifically URI records for YouTube/Music) when detected
+4. Write NDEF data (specifically URI records) to compatible tags
-4. Provide clean, error-handled interfaces to other system components
+5. Provide clean, error-handled interfaces to other system components
-5. Support diagnostic and testing capabilities
+6. Support diagnostic and testing capabilities

 ## Implementation Details